 Running HPE Storage Failover

 After an HPE storage plan enters the FAILOVER state, you will have to perform a number of additional steps if you want to switch from the recovered VMs back to the VMs running on primary volumes.
 To make the failback process easier, it is recommended that you enable the auto synchronize option for the remote copy group before you run the plan.
-To learn how to enable the auto synchronize option, see the Hewlett Packard Enterprise Support Center.
+To learn how to enable the auto synchronize option, see Hewlett Packard Enterprise Support Center.

 To run an HPE storage plan: